jopo86/sapphire/README.md

 # Sapphire
-An extensive utilities library for C++
+An extensive C++ library with utilities like console colors, file system functions, system info, and more.